Staff & Contributors

 Keith Aiken is a professional illustrator and storyboard artist in Los Angeles whose credits include comics, books, and video game artwork featuring such characters as Superman, Spider-Man, the X-Men, Green Lantern, Ghost Rider, and Silver Surfer.
 His first professional assignment on the King of the Monsters was on Dark Horse Comics’ GODZILLA titles (1993-95), followed by Sony Pictures Family Entertainment’s animated television program GODZILLA: THE SERIES (1998-99).

 In October 2005, Keith worked with Steve Ryfle (author of Japan’s Favorite Mon-Star) and Ed Godziszewski of Japanese Giants on the audio commentary for the British Film Institute’s DVD of GODZILLA.
 Following the launch of SciFi Japan with co-editor Bob Johnson, Keith was hired by Classic Media to work on their DVDs of seven classic Godzilla movies.
-He has also contributed to the DVD releases of WAR IN SPACE and SAYONARA JUPITER from Discotek Media; FRANKENSTEIN CONQUERS THE WORLD, DESTROY ALL MONSTERS and GODZILLA VS MEGALON from Media Blasters; the Blu-rays of GAMERA 3: REVENGE OF IRIS, the GAMERA: ULTIMATE COLLECTIONs, the DAIMAJIN trilogy and GODZILLA: THE SERIES from Mill Creek; and given an assist to the GODZILLA DVD and Blu-ray from the Criterion Collection and GODZILLA VS BIOLLANTE from Echo Bridge.
+He has also contributed to the DVD releases of WAR IN SPACE and SAYONARA JUPITER from Discotek Media; FRANKENSTEIN CONQUERS THE WORLD, DESTROY ALL MONSTERS and GODZILLA VS MEGALON from Media Blasters; the Blu-rays/DVDs of GAMERA 3: REVENGE OF IRIS, the GAMERA: ULTIMATE COLLECTIONs, the DAIMAJIN trilogy and GODZILLA: THE SERIES from Mill Creek; and given assists to the GODZILLA DVD and Blu-ray from the Criterion Collection and GODZILLA VS BIOLLANTE from Echo Bridge.
 In 2019, Keith was hired by Mill Creek as a consultant for their Blu-ray and streaming release of the Ultraman series and movie library, and in 2020 he and Bob Johnson provided the GAMERA THE BRAVE audio commentary for the GAMERA: THE COMPLETE COLLECTION Blu-ray Set from Arrow Video.

 Photo: Keith at Marc Graue Studios in Burbank, recording the audio commentary for BFI’s GODZILLA DVD.